jpavley/Grog-2500/Readme.md

 - Mutiple game support
 - Automatic management of saving progress
 - Templating such that properties and varibles can be included in game text
-- Multile language support and internationalization
+- Multi-language support and internationalization
 - Advanced theme of UI with graphics and textures

 ## Game Authoring